Tsukiji — literally meaning “reclaimed land”— is the site of Tsukiji Market (itself more commonly known as just 'Tsukiji’).

 These images showcased are but an excerpt from my self published photobook of the same title.

-A Kickstarter campaign for publishing this photobook is planned for late 2018.
+A Kickstarter campaign for publishing this photobook is planned for 2019.

 Sign up to my Tsukiji Photobook mailing list to stay updated.